NCAR/i-wrf/docs/Users_Guide/use-cases/matthew/nsf-ncar.rst

     The number of processors needed can also be specified here.
 The full documentation for the `qsub` command can be found on `Adaptive Computing's <http://docs.adaptivecomputing.com/torque/4-0-2/Content/topics/commands/qsub.htm>`_ website.

     This will take a few minutes.
-When it completes, the terminal prompt will change to something like user@
+When it completes, the terminal prompt will change to something like user@decNNNN.

   .. dropdown:: Source Environment File